mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 described in {{rate-adaptation-application-layer}}.

-It is assumed that the congestion controller in use provides a pacing mechanism to determine when a packet can be sent to avoid bursts.
+It is assumed that the congestion controller in use provides a pacing mechanism to determine when a packet can be sent to avoid bursts and minimize variation in inter-packet arrival times.
 The currently proposed congestion control algorithms for real-time communications (e.g., SCReAM and NADA) provide such pacing mechanisms, and QUIC recommends pacing for senders based on the congestion control algorithm.

 ## Rate Adaptation at the Application Layer {#rate-adaptation-application-layer}